testcontainers/testcontainers-go/docs/features/creating_container.md

 * Log services (e.g. Logstash, Kibana)
 * Other services developed by your team/organization which are already dockerized

-## GenericContainer
+## New

-`testcontainers.GenericContainer` defines the container that should be run, similar to the `docker run` command.
+`testcontainers.New` defines the container that should be run, similar to the `docker run` command.

 The following test creates an NGINX container and validates that it returns 200 for the status code: